cjnevin/PapyrusCore/README.md

 // NOTE: Rather than block the main thread, the 'Lookup' object should be created on a background thread
 // this has been omitted to reduce complexity

-// Create a lookup object for determining and validating moves let lookup = Lookup(dictionaryFilename: "DICTIONARY", anagramFilename: "ANAGRAMS")!
+// Create a dictionary object for determining and validating moves let dictionary = AnagramDictionary(filename: "DICTIONARY")!

 // Create players that will be challenging eachother let human = Human()